stett/weyl/readme.md

 ## Notes

 Despite the ideal of high-ranking generalizations, for convenience Weyl includes a number of special functions for tensors of particular rank and dimensionality.
 For example `magnitude` will return the length of a first-rank tensor (vector).
 These functions remain because they are useful, but they may be removed in future versions of the library.
+For this reason, they are in the `experimental` namespace.